8ctopus/apache-php-fpm-alpine/README.md

 For other IDEs, set the Xdebug debugging port to 9001.

-To troubleshoot debugger issues, check the `log\xdebug.log` file.
+To troubleshoot debugger issues, check the `log/xdebug.log` file.

-If `host.docker.internal` does not resolve within the container, update the xdebug client host within `etc\php\conf.d\xdebug.ini` to the docker host ip address.
+If `host.docker.internal` does not resolve within the container, update the xdebug client host within `docker/etc/php/conf.d/xdebug.ini` to the docker host ip address.

 ```ini
 xdebug.client_host          = 192.168.65.2